 Whether students are working on a written or oral project for a course or applying for a grant or job, our writing or speaking tutors can help them develop effective strategies and sharpen skills to improve their written or oral communication.

 We provide support to students with one-to-one tutoring sessions, small group consultations, and workshops.
-We also foster a lively culture of writing and speaking on the Stanford campus by sponsoring writing boot camps and groups for graduate and undergraduate students as well as publications, by hosting presentations of student research, and by bringing together instructors with students and their parents for celebrations of writing and oral communication done in our community.
+We also foster a lively culture of writing and speaking on the Stanford campus by sponsoring writing boot camps and groups for graduate and undergraduate students, by hosting presentations of student research as well as special events, and by bringing together instructors with students and their parents for celebrations of writing and oral communication done in our community.
 We cooperate with faculty across the campus to support their use of writing and speaking in a variety of courses.

 Writing Center History